What is a fishery?

 - Target fish species and stock (including its geographic area)

 - Fishing method, gear, practice and/or vessel type

 If a fishery has more than one unit of certification, when the certifier makes a decision about whether or not the fishery meets the MSC Fisheries Standard, it is possible that some units can pass while others, that don’t meet the Standard, fail.
-Only seafood from units of certification that meet the MSC standard and are certified can carry the blue MSC ecolabel.
+Only seafood from units of certification that meet the MSC Standard and are certified can carry the blue MSC ecolabel.